Fresh Resources for Web Designers and Developers (June 2015)

 Medium Style Confirm

-Medium has been praised for its design; the layout and the UI seems to have been thought thoroughly.
+Medium has been praised for its design; the layout and UI seem to have been thoroughly thought out.
 On top of that, it also inspires web developers to develop either JavaScript or CSS libraries to replicate the UI.
 Medium Style Confirm is one JavaScript library that resembles the pop-up or dialog box in Medium.

 Penguin